-- 1. Members shall comply with all applicable provisions of the California Water Code, the Water Quality Control Plan for the Tulare Lake Basin, and State Water Board plans and policies. - 2.
-All Members shall comply with the attached Monitoring and Reporting Program (MRP) R5-2014-0001-07, and future revisions thereto. - 3.
+- 1. Members shall comply with all applicable provisions of the California Water Code, the Water Quality Control Plan for the Sacramento and San Joaquin River Basins and the Water Quality Control Plan for the Tulare Lake Basin, and State Water Board plans and policies. - 2.
+All Members shall comply with the attached Monitoring and Reporting Program (MRP) R5-2014-0002-09, and future revisions thereto. - 3.
 Members who are covered under this Order shall comply with the terms and conditions contained in this Order. - 4.
-Each Member shall participate in third-party outreach activities, at least annually.
+Each Member23 shall participate in third-party outreach activities, at least annually.
 Participation may occur without in-person attendance.
 The Member shall review outreach materials to become informed of any water quality problems to address and the management practices that are available to address those issues.
 The Member shall provide annual confirmation to the third-party that the Member has participated in an outreach activity during the previous year and reviewed the applicable outreach materials.
-Members who have no parcels in areas designated as high vulnerability are not required to commence participation in third-party outreach events until 2020. - 5.
+Members who have no parcels in areas designated as high vulnerability are not required to commence participation in third-party outreach activities until 2020. - 5.
 All Members shall provide the third-party with information requested for compliance with this Order. - 6.
-All Members shall implement water quality management practices in accordance with any water quality management plans approved by the Central Valley Water Board Executive Officer, and/or as necessary to protect water quality and to achieve compliance with surface and groundwater receiving water limitations of this Order (sections III.A and B).
-Water quality management practices can be instituted on an individual basis, or implemented to serve multiple growers discharging to a single location. - 7.
+All members shall implement water quality management practices as necessary to protect water quality and to achieve compliance with surface water and groundwater receiving water limitations of this Order (sections III.A and B). - 7.
 All Members shall implement effective sediment discharge and erosion prevention practices to minimize or eliminate the discharge of sediment above background levels.
+Members with the potential to cause erosion and discharge sediment that may degrade surface waters, as identified by the Member in their Farm Evaluation, by the third-party in the Sediment Discharge and Erosion Assessment Report, or by the Executive Officer shall prepare and implement a Sediment and Erosion Control Plan as specified in section VII.C below. - 8.
+All Members shall implement practices that minimize excess nutrient application.
+Members shall prepare and implement a farm-specific irrigation and nitrogen

-&lt;sup>21 On 7 April 2011, the Central Valley Water Board adopted Resolution R5-2011-0017, certifying the PEIR for the long-term irrigated lands regulatory program.
+22 On 7 April 2011, the Central Valley Water Board adopted Resolution R5-2011-0017, certifying the PEIR for the long-term irrigated lands regulatory program.

-&lt;sup>22 For the purposes of this provision only, the term "Member" or "Grower" includes "Designees", provided that a Designee has responsibility for decisions related to management practices associated with farming operation.
+23 For the purposes of this provision only, the term "Member" or "Grower" includes "Designees", provided that a Designee has responsibility for decisions related to management practices associated with farming operation.